Bretton Woods System – Definition

 This system was designed primarily by John Maynard Keynes whose idea was to have a global central bank and Harry Dexter White whose plan was to limit the resources and powers of countries.
 The system was formed by borrowing ideas from both economists but leaning more towards Whites idea.
 The system was rolled out officially in 1958 and conversion of currencies started.
 At the time, countries had to settle their debts in dollars with $35 being equal to an ounce of gold.

-See also Arrow's Impossibility Theory - Definition
+See also Gross National Product - Definition

 Creation of Two New Institutions